In a Nutshell:

 As you might expect, the Space Seating Professional Dark AirGrid Managers office chair won’t arrive fully assembled and ready to use if you decide to order one.
 Fortunately, the assembly process is about as simple as it gets.

 Not only are all the pieces relatively small and easy to work with, but the production quality is fairly high for a budget-priced chair.
-It will probably only take about 10-15 minutes to put the chair together by yourself, and adding an extra pair of hands is unlikely to shave much time off of that.
+Putting the chair together by yourself will probably only take about 10-15 minutes, and adding an extra pair of hands is unlikely to shave much time off.
 Kudos to the company on that front!

-Note: The reason the production quality is a cut above is the fact that this chair is manufactured in Taiwan, not China.
-In our experience, Taiwan has a stronger and more mature manufacturing base and tends to produce products of higher quality, this model being no exception to that rule.
+Note: The production quality is a cut above others because this chair is manufactured in Taiwan, not China.
+In our experience, Taiwan has a stronger and more mature manufacturing base and tends to produce products of higher quality, and this model is no exception.

 Pros & Cons of the Space Seating Professional AirGrid